caiomts/timerdo/README.md

 Tag has no special feature, so you can use it as you want.

 ### Task
-The prom queen! `Task` command has only on required argument with no options.
+The prom queen! `Task` command has only one required argument with no options.

 ![](images/task_help.png)